kaylajrox/quantum_optics_lab_job/README.md

-# quantum_optics_lab_job
+# Order of the files to be ran

+## Quick and dirty
+In generated new results for a new set of data
+1. The main script `plot-fit-peaks-SiPM-data.py` generates the data used the other scripts
+   2. number of peaks
+   3. peak index (position)
+2. Run scripts in single channel analysis
+3. Run `index_vs_peak.py` to generate the index vs peak data.
+This python file will plot the index vs peak data for each channel and save the plots in the folder "index_vs_peak_data_results".
+It will also save the data in a csv file in the same folder.
+3. Run `spacing_vs_peak.py` to generate the spacing vs peak data.
+This python file will plot the spacing vs peak data for each channel and save the plots in the folder "spacing_vs_peak_data_results".
+It will also save the data in a csv file in the same folder.

-## Data analysis notes
+# Data analysis
 - clear the folder that gets populated when running the main script for the other analysis scripts (slope, comparison, etc) to have just the most recent data in generated_peak_data_results
 - delete results csv table

-# Order of the files to be ran
-## Data sorted will be provided
+- results files get generated after each run of the main script.
+The folder generated_peak_data_results gets populated with the data used for the other analysis scripts (slope, comparison, etc).

-## todo - make compass folders paraced to look like my folders to be more light weight
+###### todo - make compass folders paraced to look like my folders to be more light weight

+# 1. Run the main script
 The data structure was choosen to be able to loop through subdirectories in the data folder because in CoMPass, they package a single run into a project to be able to so easily drop the `runs` in a specific **drop CoMPass run folders can be simply dropped into the `data-photon-counts-SiPM` folder. (you need to change the path or take files out of each folde) **
-### 1.)
-Run `plot-fit-peaks-SiPM-data.py` to generate the data used in either the single-channel-analysis or coincidence-analysis subdirectories.
+##   Run `plot-fit-peaks-SiPM-data.py` to generate the data used in either the single-channel-analysis or coincidence-analysis subdirectories.

 - - -
 ### Parcing meta data